DolphDev/Mac-Build-Your-Own-SSHFS/README.md

 # Mac-Build-Your-Own-SSHFS
 This repo will contain code that will allow mac users to build their own copy of sshfs (Without relying on good samitarians to package it further).
-This gets around the issue where sshfs currently hasn't been updated for years on macfuse official site, and an community build exits at https://github.com/tormodwill/macSSHFS is reliant on a good samitaritan and currently is intel only.
-This does allow you to build the one for your system.
-This is because we currently don't have an easy and clear way to do this, and wanted to do this.
+This gets around the issue where sshfs currently hasn't been updated for years on macfuse official site, and an community build that exists at https://github.com/tormodwill/macSSHFS is reliant on a good samitaritan and currently is intel only.
+This does allow you to build the one for your system and should be more evergreen.
+Made this since we currently don't have an easy and clear way to build sshfs, and wanted to do this to allow arm builds.

 ## Caveats
-Due to macfuse not supporting libfuse 3.0, we are limited to sshfs 2.10 - however this version is still much better than the one on the macfuse site.
-Should it ever support it.
+Due to macfuse not supporting libfuse 3.0, we are limited to sshfs 2.10 - however this version is still much better than the one on the macfuse site which is from 2014 and lacks many new additions to sshfs.
+Should it ever support it, can try to update this to use most recent sshfs - but we'll have to see.

-If macfuse also moves away from kernel extenstion to userland, as what is now possible, this will likely need updated as well.
+If macfuse also moves away from kernel extenstion to userland, as what is now possible in recent MAC OS versions, this will likely need updated as well.

 # Licence Note